govtrack/legacy-scrapers/README.txt

   Amendments to this bill.
 This happens to be the Senate's 3rd 'amendment' in 2007.
 The fact that it amends S. 1 is encoded within the file.

+  ../mirror/(various)
+  Caches of remote pages that have been fetched, which can be used in place of future remote fetches by setting CACHED=1 in the environment (using bash, just put that at the very beginning like with REMOTE_DB=1).

 The formats of the XML files are somewhat documented here: http://wiki.govtrack.us/index.php/Data_Directory